 The Babraham Institute holds a silver Athena SWAN award, which was renewed under the expanded Athena SWAN charter in 2018.
 The Babraham Institute was one of the first independent research institutes to secure an award at this level.

 The award recognises the Institute’s existing good practices and our commitment to driving further progress towards creating an equal, diverse and inclusive community.
 The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s equality4success team.

 Our 2018 Athena SWAN application

 About the Athena SWAN charter

-The Athena SWAN Charter recognises commitment to advancing women's careers in science, technology, engineering, mathematics and medicine (STEMM) employment in higher education.
-The Charter was launched in 2005.
-Athena SWAN awards recognise good practice in recruiting, retaining and promoting women in STEMM.
+The Athena SWAN Charter recognises commitment to advancing equality in careers in and around higher education.
+The Charter was launched in 2005 to support women's careers in science and related fields.
+The charter's remit was significantly expanded in 2015 to include support roles, other academic fields and equality for all genders.
 The Charter believes that an organisation must have institutional support and underpinning institutional good practice, policies and procedures in place in order to achieve and sustain an award.

-Contact: Laura Norton, equality4success Manager
+Contact: Elizabeth Wynn, equality4success Manager